MoraisG/Json4D/README.md

 begin
  LSerialize := TJson4DSerialize<TArrayDTO>.New;
  LSerialize.JsonArrayToObject(LArrayJson);
- for LDTO in This.ListObjects do begin
+ for LDTO in LSerialize.This.ListObjects do begin
+   {Aqui voce obtem as informações do objeto}
  end;
 end;